BillChan226/openenv-gen/openenv/docs/environment-builder.md

 1. Scaffold a new environment with `openenv init`.
 2. Customize your models, environment logic, and FastAPI server.
-3. Implement a typed `EnvClient` (WebSocket-based for persistent sessions).
+3. Implement a typed `HTTPEnvClient`.
 4. Configure dependencies and the Dockerfile once.
 5. Use the CLI (`openenv build`, `openenv validate`, `openenv push`) to package and share your work.